ProofHub Review

 ProofHub Integrations

-Those are integrations, but most of what’s available was installed by default in our trial and there weren’t many extras.
+There are integrations, but most of what’s available was installed by default in our trial and there weren’t many extras.
 There was no Zapier integration, for example.
-Though ProofHub supports a good selection of file sharing services, there isn’t much scope to extend it beyond what it does by default.
+However, you can opt to use the platform’s API to generate service connections.

 Fortunately, that’s plenty.
 It has many views and communication options and it’s a good choice if you want to keep your work in one place.